Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Topology results

+Equation~\eqref{eq_def_hausdorff_distance} directly yields that the $z_k$ are $1$-Lispchitz functions in Hausdorff distance.
+In addition, since each curve $\gamma\in\Omega$ surrounds $0$, it holds that $z_1,z_2\geq 0$ and $z_3,z_4\leq 0$.

-\end{defi} \begin{prop} The sets $\Omega$ and $\e$ are closed in the topology associated with the Hausdorff distance $d_{\mathcal H}$ between droplets, defined in~\eqref{eq_def_distance_Hausroff}.
-Moreover, $\e$ is closed in $\Omega$ for the volume distance $d_{L^1}$, defined in~\eqref{eq_convention_volume_appendice}. \\ In addition, $\Omega\cap \{|\gamma|\leq \kappa\}$ is compact in Hausdorff topogy (thus $\e\cap \{|\gamma|\leq \kappa\}$ as well) for each $\kappa>0$. \end{prop} \begin{proof} If a sequence converges in Hausdorff distance, then it converges in volume distance $d_{L^1}$.
-In particular, $\e$ is a closed subset of $\Omega$ for both the $d_{L^1}$ and the Hausdorff distances.
-Let us thus prove that $\Omega$ is closed in Hausdorff distance.\\ The Hausdorff distance $d_{\mathcal H}$ between non-empty compact sets $A,B\subset \R^2$ is equivalently defined by~\eqref{eq_def_distance_Hausroff}, and by:
+We first prove that $\Omega,\e$ are closed with respect to convergence in Hausdorff and/or volume distances. \begin{prop} The sets $\Omega$ and $\e$ are closed in the topology associated with the Hausdorff distance $d_{\mathcal H}$.
+Moreover, $\e$ is closed in $\Omega$ for the volume distance $d_{L^1}$, defined in~\eqref{eq_convention_volume_appendice}.
+In addition, $\Omega\cap \{|\gamma|\leq \kappa\}$ is compact in Hausdorff topogy (thus $\e\cap \{|\gamma|\leq \kappa\}$ as well) for each $\kappa>0$. \end{prop} \begin{proof} If a sequence converges in Hausdorff distance, then it converges in volume distance $d_{L^1}$.
+In particular $\e$, defined as a closed ball in $\Omega$ in $d_{L^1}$-distance, is a closed subset of $\Omega$ for both volume and Hausdorff distances.
+It is thus enough to prove that $\Omega$ is closed and $\Omega\cap\{\|\gamma\|\leq \kappa\}$ is compact in Hausdorff distance for $\kappa>0$.
+We start with the closeness.